Third Fork Creek

 Residential Rain Garden Project

-During the summer of 2012, the city continued the backyard residential rain garden project in the Third Fork Creek watershed, assisted by 4 students from the Mayor’s Summer Youth Program, and funded by a 319 grant.
-The students determined appropriate sites by calculating rain garden size and evaluating percolation, and they constructed 24 rain gardens during the summer; volunteers installed plants in the fall.
-These rain gardens capture runoff and help naturally treat pollution.
+During the summer of 2012, the city continued the backyard residential rain garden project in the Third Fork Creek watershed, assisted by four students from the Mayor’s Summer Youth Program, and funded by an EPA 319 grant.
+The students determined appropriate sites by calculating rain garden size and evaluating percolation, and they constructed 24 rain gardens during the summer.
+Volunteers installed plants in the fall.
+These rain gardens capture runoff and help clean up pollution.

 Forest Hills Park Stream Restoration